JenBerlin/Homework-2-Portfolio/README.md

 CSS

-// Contains all the design on semantic elements, sections and classes
+// Contains all the design on semantic elements, sections, classes and id

 **Screenshots**